Published by Ebury Press

 Since 1985, Brown Sugar has been serving Bangkok's live music fans.
 Ranked as "one of the best bars of the world" by Newsweek (1997), Brown Sugar has never failed to give everybody a good time!

-After 27 years of great service, Brown Sugar has now moved from Sarasin Rd. to Phrasumen Rd. - a bigger home.
+After 27 years of great service in 2012, Brown Sugar has moved from Sarasin Rd. to Phrasumen Rd. - a bigger home.
 Now called "Brown Sugar : The JazzBoutique" - Always Open!
-During the day as a restaurant and coffee house, and at night for nice cold beers with great music 7 days a week!
-Now with a brand new 200-seater space on its second floor to serve art exhibition, film screening, plays, poetry reading, private events/functions, performances and concerts, and whatever you can think of.
+During the day as a restaurant and coffee house, and at night for nice cold beers with great music 6 days a week!

-The monthly "Brown Sugar Showcase" showcases live performances of International/touring acts every last Fri-Sat of the month.
-Expect great music in the house, upstairs and downstairs!
+The weekly "Brown Sugar Sunday Special" showcases live performances of International/touring/young blood acts every Sunday night 10.30pm.
+Expect great music in the house please check on the "Music Schedule" page.

 (Photos from the Old Brown Sugar @ Sarasin rd.)